 English language learners are going to be in your classrooms, and they are going to need your support to succeed.
 Take a few extra steps to help them; you’ll be amazed at the difference it can make.

 And don’t forget (Secret Step #6!) to arm yourself with research on English language education and students’ backgrounds.
-Knowledge of proven teaching strategies is key and American College of Education offers a variety of different programs that focus on how to teach students with English as a second language.
+Knowledge of proven teaching strategies is key and American College of Education offers a variety of different programs that focus on how to teach students with Teaching English Learners.